yonileibowitz/Blog/blog-posts/analyzing-nyc-taxi-rides.md

 ![](../resources/images/nyc-taxi-overall-count-over-time.png)

-Here's the query I used to render this timeline chart:
+Here's the query I used to render this time chart:

 ```
 %%kql